-II schools under church governance are used by the Education Department, with 10 of the buildings not included in the table above because they are not owned by the Council.
+II schools under church governance are used by the Education Department, with 9 of the buildings not included in the table above because they are not owned by the Council.
 The Council is responsible for their repair and maintenance, but the amounts are not significant.
-Ysgol Cae Top in Bangor is currently regarded as a Council-owned asset in our accounts, and not a church school.
-The legal status of this asset is subject to a legal review which may affect its treatment in future accounts.
+Ysgol Cae Top, Bangor and Ysgol Pont y Gof, Botwnnog are currently regarded as Council-owned assets in the accounts as the properties' titles (deeds) have not been formally transferred to the Church.
+The intention is to hold discussions with the Church in Wales to realise this and as a result the treatment of the assets in the accounts may change in the future.